philroberts/FPDB-for-OSX/docs/readme-dev.txt

+This file is badly out of date, but I'm going to leave it here for now. :)
+More up-to-date information is on the wiki: http://fpdb.wiki.sourceforge.net/ REB 30-Jan-2009

 Hi,
 This document is to serve as a little overview (later: full technical doc) for current and prospective developers with:
 a) introduction into the code structure